Mme. d'Esperance: Fraud

 In 1880 in a séance a spirit named "Yohlande" materialized, a sitter grabbed it and was revealed to be Elizabeth herself.
 Regarding the exposure M. Lamar Keene wrote in his book The Psychic Mafia "Madame D’Esperance, was exposed-- literally.
 Ectoplasm grabbed in the dark by a sitter turned out to be the medium in total dishabille.
 After that embarrassing interlude, Madame D’Esperance apparently became more careful since she wasn’t busted again for thirteen years."

-In a séance in Helsinki, Finland, December 11, 1893 Elizabeth claimed to have dematerialized the lower part of her body whilst only her head and stomach remained.
+In a séance in Helsinki, Finland, 11 December 1893 Elizabeth claimed to have dematerialized the lower part of her body whilst only her head and stomach remained.
 Alexandr Aksakov wrote a booklet A Case of Partial Dematerialization which supported Elizabeth's claims of dematerialization (1898).
 Psychical researcher Hereward Carrington noted that the room was so dark that trickery would have been easy to perform.
 Carrington suggested how she had performed the trick:

 "The back of the chair was partially open, and of sufficient size to allow the medium to thrust her legs through as far as the hips, when the dress had been drawn up, and spread over the seat of the chair.
 The medium would, therefore, be in a kneeling position behind the chair, with the upper part of her body in front of the chair-back, and, of course, visible to the investigators who made the examination."

-Charles Richet has written that all the wonders attributed to Madame D’Esperance must be "eliminated, for with them there was evident fraud."
+Charles Richet was one of the notable scientists who investigated psychic phenomena, especially those of materialization, submitting to a rigorous examination several mediums, then concluding: "Nothing in the history of materializations would give more positive proof than the production of moulds obtained under unexceptionable experimental conditions, from materialized forms dematerializing themselves."
+Among these mediums was Madame d'Esperance, of whom Richet says, in comparison with other mediums:

+"These diverse experiments, which have not been repeated, and which are testified to only by certain observers possibly devoid of the necessary scepticism, do not seem to me such as to shake the negative convictions of scientists.
+But this is not the case with the phenomena recorded of Home, Florence Cook, Eusapia, and Miss Goligher which are unassailable.
+Those of Marthe-Eva, of Linda Gazzera, Mrs. Salmon, Eglinton, and Mme.
+Lacombe acquire full value from the others, and this value is considerable; nor do I see reason to dismiss entirely those of M. Corrales, Sambor, and perhaps those of Mme. d’Esperance."